sethbern/CSJava/_sources/Unit5-Writing-Methods/topic-5-2-method-parameters.rst

    :feedback_b: Method print2 accesses age, which is not accessible since it is declared in the main method.
    :feedback_c: Method main accesses age, which is a local variable with method level scope..

-   Based on the class shown below, which method has a scope error (uses a variable that is not visible in that method)?
+   Which method has a scope error (i.e. uses a variable that is not visible in that method)?

    .. code-block:: java